mrwiora/pki-tutorial/docs/index.rst

 They are deliberately low on prose, we prefer to let the configuration files and command lines speak for themselves.

-At the bottom of each page is a reference section, containing links to relevant parts of the OpenSSL documentation.
-Please use these links for details on command line options and configuration settings.
+You will find a reference section at the bottom of each page, with links to relevant parts of the OpenSSL documentation.
+Please use the links for details on command line options and configuration file settings.

 Note: You need at least OpenSSL 1.0.1.
 Check with::